Internship Resource Guide

 How do I write a resume?

-Resumes can include such details as:
+Resumes can include details such as:

-• Education: List any degrees you have earned.
-If you are currently enrolled, include your expected date of graduation, major and GPA (especially if it's higher than 3.0).
+- Education: List any degrees you have earned.
+If you are currently enrolled, include your expected date of graduation, major, and GPA (especially if it’s higher than 3.0).

-• Relevant coursework: For example, an art class may not be beneficial for a bank, but it would be relevant if you are applying for a graphic design internship.
+- Relevant coursework: For example, an art class may not be beneficial for a bank, but it would be relevant if you are applying for a graphic design internship.

-• Clubs or activities: This will show that you are well-rounded and also give a glimpse into areas that interest you.
-Be sure to include any leadership positions!
+- Clubs or activities: This will show that you are well-rounded and also give a glimpse into areas that interest you.
+Be sure to include any leadership positions.

-• Other related accomplishments: Recognition, awards, etc.
+- Other related accomplishments: Recognition, awards, etc.

 Should I quit applying for internships after I have an interview lined up?